 NOTE: By policy, all applicants to Kamehameha Schools must be U.S. citizens.
 Even if an applicant is of native Hawaiian ancestry, if they are not also a U.S. citizen Kamehameha Schools cannot accept or process their application.

-In accordance with the ADA, children with a diagnosed, life-long disability that requires the utilization of accommodations during the testing and/or observation or interview phases of the application process may receive the required accommodation in Kamehameha Schools’ testing, interview and observation processes.
+In accordance with the ADA, children with a diagnosed, life-long disability that requires the utilization of accommodations during the testing and/or observation or interview phases of the application process may receive the required accommodation in these phases of Kamehameha Schools’ application process.

 - A diagnostic statement from the diagnosing professional that;